zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 .. note:: JACK MIDI requires a JACK server to be running, which means you probably want to use it with the JACK audio backend.

-.. note:: Only JACK works at the moment.

 MIDI Devices
 ------------